-At Paul Munro Elementary School homework is assigned Monday through Thursday and occasionally on Friday when teachers feel a need.
+At T.C.
+Miller Elementary School, homework is assigned Monday through Thursday and occasionally on Friday when teachers feel a need.
 In grades K-2, homework should not usually exceed thirty minutes.
 In grades 3-5, homework should not usually exceed an hour.
 In addition to nightly assignments, students may be given long-term projects requiring some overnight work.
-Throughout the year elementary school parents are asked to review homework to ensure their children have put forth their best efforts.
-To strengthen each child's reading ability, parents are requested to have their children read from library books for at least fifteen minutes each night and for 30 minutes on the weekend.
+Throughout the year, elementary school parents are asked to review homework to ensure their children have put forth their best efforts.
+To strengthen each child is reading ability; parents are requested to have their children read from library books for at least fifteen minutes each night and for 30 minutes on the weekend.